 Although Series ETF Units may, subject to TSX approval and meeting the TSX's listing requirements, be listed on an exchange, there can be no assurance that an active public market for Series ETF Units will develop or be sustained.
-There is no assurance that the TSX will approve the listing application.
 Investors may incur customary brokerage commissions in buying or selling Series ETF Units.
 No fees are paid by a unitholder to the Manager or the Funds in connection with the buying or selling of Series ETF Units on the TSX or another exchange or marketplace.